nqmn/HLD-DDOSDN_ddos_dataset/README.md

 ## Conclusion

 The **HLD-DDoSDN** dataset presents significant labeling and protocol inconsistencies.
-Caution is advised when using it for training machine learning models.
-Carefully validating class-label mappings and traffic characteristics is essential before drawing conclusions from models trained on this dataset.
+Caution is advised when using it for training machine learning models. **Carefully validating** class-label mappings and traffic characteristics is essential before drawing conclusions from models trained on this dataset.

 ---
+### This is another part of analysis.

 # ML Classifications:

+The output of analysis:

 ```
 Dataset: ../ds/hldddosdn_hlddos_combined_binary_cleaned_0d1n.csv